gillianassi/Portfolio/src/markdown/Research/PlenopticImaging.md

         <b>!!
 Will be revisited in the future !!</b>
     </div>
     <div class="text-align: center" >
-        <b>This bachelor thesis was previously finished in 2019.
+        <b>This bachelor's thesis was previously finished in 2019.
 However, as my skills as a programmer have grown in  the past years I wish to revisit this subject sometime in the future.<br><br>
-        When I do this, I intend to create a full implementation that interpolates between the image array dependant of each eye position..</b>  <br>
+        When I do this, I intend to create a full implementation that interpolates between the image array depending on each eye position.</b>  <br>
     </div>
 </div>